jasurlive/PlaylistGo/README.md

-# DJ Jasur Music Player in Typescript
+# DJ YouTube Music Player in Typescript

 Now users can search songs directly on the page itself 🎉✅🔍♻️